 PASIPHAE is based on the unique, innovative, low-systematics, high-efficiency technology of WALOP (the Wide-Area Linear Optical Polarimeters).
 The WALOPs are designed specifically for this purpose and are currently under development at IUCAA, under the leadership of A. Ramaprakash.
 Their development is made possible by the support of the Infosys Foundation, the Stavros Niarchos Foundation, the National Science Foundation, and the South African National Equipment Program.

 The PASIPHAE polarimetric map will be used to perform magnetic tomography of the Galaxy: it will allow to deduce the 3-dimensional structure of the magnetic field and the dust that resides in our own Galaxy.
-This dust acts as a "veil" preventing scientists to get vital data that will allow us to probe the first instants of the Universe, as well as the, yet-unknown, physics of Gravity at unprecedentedly high densities and temperatures.
+This dust acts as the primary foreground in experiments targeting the polarization of the cosmic microwave background in their quest to probe the first instants of the Universe, as well as the, yet-unknown, physics of gravity at unprecedentedly high densities and temperatures.

 PASIPHAE will open an invaluable and vastly under-explored window to the Universe, through the study of starlight polarization.
 Beyond studies of the early Universe, the survey will lead to leaps forward in some of the most actively pursued areas in Astrophysics, including high-energy astrophysics, stellar astrophysics, and interstellar medium dynamics.